 For more than a decade, Anthony was an adjunct professor of law teaching courses in Federal Courts, Legal Rhetoric, and Appellate Practice, and he currently participates in a European faculty exchange program where he teaches at law schools abroad.

-He writes legal thrillers under his own name, including THE LAST JUSTICE (2012), THE ADVOCATE’S DAUGHTER (2016), and THE OUTSIDER (2017), which has been in development for a television series on NBC.
-He writes commercial fiction under a pen name, and his 2021 novel was an Indie Next pick, a LibraryReads selection, an Amazon Editor’s Best Thriller, as well as a CNN, Newsweek, E!, BuzzFeed, Business Week, Goodreads, Parade, PopSugar, and Reader’s Digest best or most anticipated thriller of the year.
-His work has been translated into more than a dozen languages and optioned for television and film.
+He writes legal thrillers under his own name, including THE LAST JUSTICE (2012), THE ADVOCATE’S DAUGHTER (2016), and THE OUTSIDER (2017).
+Since 2021, he has written commercial fiction under a pen name, and those novels have been Indie Next picks, LibraryReads Hall of Fame recipients, Amazon Editor’s Best Thriller selections, and been on numerous “best of the year” lists.
+His work has been been translated into twenty-one languages and four of his novels have been optioned for film and television.